 The full recovery of these deferred costs is dependent upon the discovery of oil in commercial quantities from any of the petroleum concessions and the success of future development thereof.

-As of December 31, 2021 and 2020, the participating interest of the Parent Company in various Petroleum SC areas are as follows:
+As of December 31, 2022 and 2021, the remaining participating interest of the Parent Company in Petroleum SC areas is SC 75 - Offshore Northwest Palawan wherein the Parent Company has 15% interest.

-2021 2020

-SC 6A - Octon-Malajon Block - 16.667%

-SC 75 - Offshore Northwest Palawan 15.000% 15.000%